|

 for their production

-- there were extensive auditions for the various roles
+- there were extensive auditions for the lead role

-(Dick Shawn) audition featured the pathetic flower child love
+(Dick Shawn) presented an audition that featured the pathetic flower

 - their outrageous, perverted, outlandish